 If you’re used to the conventional type of smoking and haven’t used an electric smoker before for your meat.
-Let us guide you through how to use an electric smoker the right way.
+In this RV Camping resource guide, we will walk you through how to use an electric smoker the right way.

 What Is An Electric Smoker?